Rendering Architecture (Advanced)

 - Decoupled Types: The core framework maintains perfect TypeScript safety without knowing what a "Node" actually is.
 To the core framework, a node is just an opaque object.
 To

 retend-web, a node is a realHTMLElement.
-Toretend-server, a node is just a text string. - Global Context: Retend tracks the active renderer in a global context.
+Toretend-server, a node is a virtual DOM object (VNode,VElement,VText, etc.) that mimics the browser DOM API. - Global Context: Retend tracks the active renderer in a global context.
 When you call

 renderToDOMfromretend-web, it secretly sets the browser renderer as the active one before processing your application. - Reconciliation & Updates: The core framework handles all the complex math of fine-grained reactivity and figuring out what changed in a list.
 It then gives the renderer very simple, precise commands (like "update the text of this node" or "append this child here").